calcmogul/controls-engineering-in-frc/README.md

     experimental aircraft (within the limits of the helicopter's actuators, of course).
 * Add an appendix on Ito calculus to explain where the Wiener process comes from?
-* Add equations for Kalman smoother and MMAE.
+* Add equations for Kalman smoother
+* Add equations for and implementation of MMAE
 * Derive the two-sensor and three-sensor problems from first principles.
 The two-sensor problem uses p(x) and p(z_1|x).
 The three-sensor problem uses p(x), p(z_1|x), and p(z_2|x).